-Some cryptocurrencies – Augur, Gnosis, Melon, Tether – run on top of other blockchains and are often referred to as "tokens".
+Some cryptocurrencies – Augur, Gnosis, Enzyme Finance, Tether – run on top of other blockchains and are often referred to as "tokens".

 Due to blockchains being public, cryptocurrencies are only pseudo-anonymous.
 A common goal for many cryptocurrencies is to improve privacy for clients, though only some cryptocurrencies make this their main focus (Monero, Zcash).

 Double spending can still occur under some rare circumstances, which is why we require a certain number of confirmations before crediting cryptocurrency deposits.